Performance of Borel-Pad\'e-Laplace integrator for the resolution of stiff and non-stiff problems: Conclusion

 \section{Conclusion}

 In this article, we studied the linear stability of the Borel-Padé-Laplace integrator.
 It has been shown that if the summation procedure is not applied, the scheme has the same linear stability domain as an explicit Runge-Kutta integrator.
-But when the summation is carried out, the linear stability domain enlarges very significantly, even if the solution series is convergent.
-It has been noticed that the size of this domain increases with the order of truncature of the solution series.
-We also saw that the choice of Padé approximants in Borel space has a substential impact on the size of the linear stability domain.
+But when the summation is carried out, the linear stability domain enlarges very significantly, even when the Taylor series of the solution is convergent.
+It has been obsereved that the size of this domain increases with the truncation order of the series.
+We also saw that the choice of Padé approximants in Borel space has a substantial impact on the size of the linear stability domain.

-Even if BPL is not $A$-stable, it has been shown that this scheme is more efficient than many explicit and many implicit ones, in solving stiff problems.
-It runs without any particular difficulty for a wide range of stiffness number.
+Even if BPL is not $A$-stable, it has been shown that this scheme is more efficient than many explicit and implicit ones, in solving stiff problems.
+It runs without any particular difficulty for a wide range of values of the stiffness ratio.
 Due to its high order, it can reach very high precisions even when the stiffness number is high.
 Moreover, its explicit property makes it very fast compared to the other integrators.

 Numerical tests on non-stiff Lotka-Volterra and on Korteweg-de-Vries equations showed that for small-size systems, the popular 4-th order Runge-Kutta method has a comparable speed than BPL when only a moderate precision is needed.
 But when high precision is required BPL becomes more interesting.
-It is even more true when the size of the system is big.
+It is even more true when the size of the system is large.

-It is worth to notice that increasing the approximation order of BPL does not necessitate any programming effort.
+It is worth to notice that increasing the approximation order of BPL does not require any programming effort.
 One has simply to raise the cut-off parameter $K$ of the series, without changing anything else in the algorithm.
 As could be observed in the last part of the article, the higher this value is, the faster BPL is.

 Despite its speed, one optimization should be brought to the algorithm of BPL.
 Indeed, a numerical test with Korteweg-de-Vries equation showed that a BPL time step is rather expensive, due among others to many evaluations of the residue.
-A less expensive quality evaluation should be developed.
+A more efficient accuracy estimation should be developed.
 This should increase the speed of the scheme.